-Neglecting to address network security abuse can cause widespread problems for both the service provider and its clients, which is why it’s imperative to remediate or mitigate the threat once it has been collated, parsed, and handled.
+Neglecting to address network security abuse can cause widespread problems for both the service provider and its customers, which is why it’s imperative to remediate or mitigate the threat once it has been collated, parsed, and handled.
 This is the final phase of the network abuse handling process.

 In this blog, we’ll look at which route to take in order to handle network abuse and security as effectively as possible.

-Remediation / Mitigation
+Remediation and Mitigation

 Remediation occurs when the threat can be eradicated, while mitigation involves minimizing the damage as it cannot be fully eliminated.
 For example, Distributed Denial of Service (DDOS) mitigation routes suspicious traffic to a centralized location where it is filtered.
 Note that mitigation is generally less preferable as risks that cannot be fully eliminated are more costly to control.
 For instance, fixing a network security issue is better than blocking the port that could expose it.

 Remediation is dependent on the type, category, and priority that the abuse falls into.
 A case-by-case assessment should be applied to each issue, taking into account its seriousness and its scope.
 Service providers need to work with their customers and advise them on the processes needed to remediate it.